pardahlman/PainlessHttp/README.md

 	Console.WriteLine("Mission of the day: {0}", todo.Description);
 ```

-Can't or wont get typed response from server?
-No problem, just pass ``string`` ass generic parameter and you get the raw response.
+Don't feel like specifying the type of theresponse body?
+No problem, just pass ``string`` as generic parameter and you get the raw response.

 ```csharp
 	var client = new HttpClient("http://localhost:1337/");